-If you’re looking for a driveway that may be an investment upfront but will last long and offers customizability, look to a concrete driveway.
+If you’re looking for a driveway that may be an investment upfront but will last long and offers customizability, look for a concrete driveway.
 This option is great for homeowners who plan to stay in their current home for many years and need an option that can withstand a long, bustling life.

 What Are the Differences Between Concrete and Asphalt Driveways?

 Though the materials that make up asphalt vs. concrete driveways vary in many ways, they also have some similarities.
 For example, both asphalt and concrete driveways have a gravel base.
 They can also both be made with stone and sand.
 The primary difference involves their adhesive components.
 Asphalt is petroleum-based while concrete is made of cement.

 This simple variance leads to a variety of differences between the materials.
 Here are five ways asphalt and concrete driveways differ.

 1. Cost Differences Between Asphalt and Concrete Driveways